cfpb/hmda-platform/README.md

     This will bring up all the HMDA Platform services.
 The first run may take several minutes.

-1. Discover you Docker host's IP
+1. Discover your Docker host's IP

         echo $DOCKER_HOST